Weakly Supervised Source-Specific Sound Level Estimation in Noisy Soundscapes: Related Work

 \subsection{Discriminator-based weakly supervised source separation}

-Discriminator-based weakly supervised methods for source separation train a model to separate sources in a mixture using a classifier to critique the separated sources \cite{pishdadian2020finding, kong2018joint, kong2019sound} using only clip-level or frame-level annotations as well as energy consistency between the mixture and the reconstructed sources \cite{pishdadian2020finding}.
-More recent methods leverage unsupervised methods involving learning to mix and separate mixtures \cite{wisdom2020mixit, kong2020source}, though these methods are outside of the scope of this work.
-We focus on the framework presented by Pishdadian et al. \cite{pishdadian2020finding}, focusing on the clip-level approach as it reflects the most practical scenario for many SSSLE applications.
+Discriminator-based weakly supervised methods for source separation train a model to separate sources in a mixture using a classifier to critique the separated sources \cite{pishdadian2020finding, kong2018joint, kong2019sound} using only clip-level or frame-level annotations as well as \emph{energy consistency} between the mixture and the reconstructed sources \cite{pishdadian2020finding}.
+More recent methods leverage unsupervised methods involving learning to mix and separate mixtures \cite{wisdom2020mixit, kong2020source}, though we restrict the scope of this work to weakly supervised methods.
+We build upon on the framework presented by Pishdadian et al. \cite{pishdadian2020finding}, focusing on the clip-level scenario since it reflects practical SSSLE settings, and describe how \emph{energy consistency loss} and \emph{classification loss} enable weak supervision.

 Formally, let $\mathbf{X} \in \mathbb{R}^{F \times T}_{\ge 0}$ be the time-frequency magnitude representation for a sound mixture and let $\mathbf{y} = [y_1, \ldots, y_C]^\intercal \in \{0, 1\}^C$ be the clip-level class presence vector.
 In this framework, a source separation network parameterized by $\theta$ takes $\mathbf{X}$ as input and produces a time-frequency mask $\mathbf{\hat{M}}_i = \mathbf{f}_{i, \theta}(\mathbf{X}) \in [0, 1]^{F \times T}$ for class $i$, resulting in the source estimate $\mathbf{\hat{S}}_i = \mathbf{\hat{M}}_i \smallodot \mathbf{X}$.